hharryyf/codeforcepractice/README.md

 it is (x1, y1, t, x2, y2, t).
 Which is a standard 3-dimensional partial order problem which can be solved by using CDQ divide and conquer. https://vjudge.net/problem/CodeForces-1093E

+288. Goodbye Souvenir (diff=2800, CDQ divide and conquer, line sweep observation) Firstly let's think how to solve this problem if no update involved.
+We can use the standard line sweep technique.
+We sort all the queries according to r, and do a line sweep, each time we update the previous occurence of the number.
+We can use a fenwick tree to support this in O(nlogn) time.
+Now let's consider updates.
+It is like we do an update at time t, and do a query at time t'.
+Hence another dimention involved, the problem is changed to a 3 dimensional partial order problem, which can be done by using CDQ divide and conquer. https://vjudge.net/problem/CodeForces-848C